Huangliang0826/DataAnalysis/README.md

 ### 5. Bring it to production.

 ## Conclusion.
 ### In this assignment, I provide two approaches to optimize our bidding strategy.
-One is to use regression models to predict the ROI(return of investment) based on the user's profile; another approach is to use a classification model to classify our target customers.
+One is to use regression models to predict the ROI(return on investment) based on the user's profile; another approach is to use a classification model to classify our target customers.

 ### In practice, two approaches can be combined to find an optimal credit assignment given a finite budget.
 For example,  given a collection of candidate users and their profile, we can use classification model to filter out the non-target users first, then we can use a regression model to predict the ROI for each target user.
 Finally, we can sort the target users based on their ROI value and choose the top n users for our advertisement campaign.